Chronicles of a WhiteBoard Friday

 Today I’m going to tell a story on a Moz episode of Whiteboard Friday about Blog Post Ideas by Rand Fishkin.
 The episode featured Schweiss Doors, an overhead door manufacturer from Hector, MN and Remoters, a remote work platform run by Aleyda Solis.
 As the Marketing Coordinator for Schweiss Doors I was both amazed and surprised, wondering how Schweiss Doors made its way onto Moz.
 So that’s what I’m going to review today to see just exactly how the whole WhiteBoard Friday started:

 It Was An Organic PR Opportunity

 It was March 20, 2017.
-I remember it well, because I may have prompted a WhiteBoard Friday blog post topic and it all might never have happened.
-Earlier that week I had requested permission from Blue Bottle Coffee Company to run a story showcasing a Schweiss bifold door in operation at one of Blue Bottle’s wonderful stores in San Francisco.
-At first I was rejected by an intern, she might not have even had the authority to approve PR requests.
-So I tried again, this time I asked the head of Blue Bottle’s PR company, it was a shot in the dark, and she approved the post!
-It turned out that tweet might have led Rand Fishkin eventually to feature Schweiss Doors in a memorable episode of mOz WhiteBoard Friday:
+I remember it well, because a tweet may have led to a WhiteBoard Friday blog post topic that otherwise might never have happened.
+Earlier the same week I had requested permission from Blue Bottle Coffee Company to run a story showcasing a Schweiss bifold door in operation at one of Blue Bottle’s wonderful stores in San Francisco.
+At first I reached an intern who politely rejected the idea.
+In hindsight she might not have been authorized or trained in to approve PR requests.
+So, undaunted, I tried again, this time I asked the head of Blue Bottle’s PR company, it would be a definitive shot in the dark, and this time she approved the post!
+It turned out that tweet might have eventually led Rand Fishkin to feature Schweiss Doors in a memorable episode of Moz WhiteBoard Friday:

 We Could Easily Have Missed It